BogdanovaIV/payment-management/TESTING.md

 - variables.css<br/>
 ![validator - variables.css](documentation/css-validator/variables.png)<br/>

-### JS Hint
-Quality checking was tested by [JS Hint](https://jshint.com/).
-All files were checked and did not have errors or warnings.
-- dashboard.js

 ### Validator PEP8 (Python)
 Quality checking was tested by [PEP8](https://pep8ci.herokuapp.com/#).
 All files were checked and did not have errors or warnings.